josephreisinger/dist_lda/README.md

 * enumerate strings or otherwise low-bit hash to reduce mem footprint
 * invert topic->word hashes to be word->topic .
 This way each word string is only stored once in redis, at the cost of significantly more pipelining
 * massive amount of benchmarking
+* Support for sharded data files instead of single massive ones

 ## PERF
 * The current performance bottleneck seems to be the redis server, since a ton of information is being swapped around.
 Anecdotally I've found one master can coordinate up to ~20 model shards before performance starts to degrade.
 Current work is to distribute the model across multiple redii (say, hashed by topic).